Banyuwangi Airport: Construction and early history

+Contemporary history

 A major expansion occurred between 2015 and 2017, which included the construction of a new terminal and associated infrastructure, as well as the development of a new apron and runway extension to accommodate narrow-body aircraft such as the Boeing 737 and Airbus A320.
 The terminal features an eco-friendly design, making it the first green airport in Indonesia.
 In 2022, the airport was recognized as one of the six winners of the Aga Khan Award for Architecture.

 Following the expansion, the airport began offering direct flights to Jakarta, initially operated by NAM Air, and later by Garuda Indonesia, Citilink, and Batik Air.
 Concurrently, the management of the airport was transferred from the Directorate General of Civil Aviation to Angkasa Pura II, which is now known as InJourney Airport.
 The airport was designated as a buffer airport for I Gusti Ngurah Rai International Airport during 2018 IMF-World Bank Annual Meeting in Bali held in October 2018.

 In 2010 the airport only served 7,386 passengers, but in 2017 it served 140,683 passengers, an increase of 1,700 percent in seven years.
 It increased again significantly to 307,157 passengers in just 10 months of 2018.

 In 2018, the airport was designated as an international airport, and Citilink launched a direct flight to Kuala Lumpur, Malaysia, in December of the same year.
 However, the route was short-lived, operating for only three months.
 Due to the absence of consistent international flights, the Ministry of Transportation revoked the airport's international status in April 2024.
 Despite this, efforts are underway to resume international flights, with proposals including charter flights to China and Taiwan.

-The airport's international status was reactivated on August 2025.
+The airport's international status was reactivated in August 2025.